India summer trek gear

 These are useful for the very high camps where it might be slightly chilly in the evenings.

-T-shirts are popular but a cotton shirt or mixed yarn travel shirt is more versatile.
-The collar protects the back of your neck and the sleeves can be rolled up or down.
-Take two so you can swap damp for dry.
+There is now quite a choice even in this simple category.
+T-shirts are the standby, or sun shirt-style with long sleeves, and made of technical synthetics, light merino wool or the less versatile cotton.
+A travel shirt is looser than a t-shirt and therefore harder to layer however the collar protects the back of your neck and the sleeves can be rolled up or down.
+Bring at least two so you can swap damp for dry.

 You will live in these.
 For warm conditions get the lightest material available.
-Bring a couple of pairs of pants and a pair of shorts.
-Again, shorts should be longer (knee-length, or just above) to avoid attracting attention (and humoring) from the villagers.
+Bring a couple of pairs of pants, perhaps one thinner and one more normal weight, and a pair of lighter hiking shorts for hot days and river days.
+Runner leggings are OK on non-village days.

 If your trekking pants are reasonably windproof then special wind pants are not needed.
-If you do bring a pair, it is not necessary to have Gore-tex; beign windproof is enough.
+If you do bring a pair, it is not necessary to have Gore-tex; being windproof is enough.

 Essential; you must have a trekking pole (or stick) for river crossings, and they are definitely useful on steep trails as well.
 They save your knees and lessen the risk of twisting an ankle.
 For use in snow a pole must have a basket, even if small.

-Bring a good pair with UV protection, and an extra pair is good just in case.
+Bring a good pair with UV protection, and an perhaps a spare pair just in case.

-Should be one liter or more in capacity, able to take boiling water and be leak-proof, and it is better to have a wider opening.
-Nalgene or a similar brand, or European aluminum bottles, are best.
-You need at least 2 water bottles, or at least 1 water bottle in addition to a Camelback or hydration system.
+These should be one liter or more in capacity, able to take boiling water and be leak-proof, and it is better to have a wider opening.
+Nalgene or a similar brand are best however aluminum bottles also work.
+You need at least 2 water bottles, although one can be a leftover soft drink bottle (that can't take hot water).
+We don't recommend Camelbacks or hydration systems however if you love yours, bring it and another water bottle.

 Essential; the Black Diamond range seem the best although there are plenty of other brands.